-

-Sam Neeley was killed, (KIA), flying his B-24D, Liberator bomber, he named, Raunchey, on Operation Tidal Wave, the huge bombing mission to destroy the German held oil refineries at Ploesti, Romania.
+Sam Neeley was killed, (KIA), flying his B-24D, Liberator bomber, he named, Raunchy, on Operation Tidal Wave, the large bombing mission to destroy the German held oil refineries at Ploesti, Romania.

 Neeley and his crew flew in Flight 1, the first line abreast wave of the 98th Bomb Group's bombers, just a few planes to the left of his friend, Lt.
-John Young, flying copilot on the mission in John Kane's lead aircraft, Hail Columbia, attacking their target, White IV, flying in at tree top level on the far left side of Flight One, the first wave of the 98th Bomb Group's planes.
-Immediately after his bomb release, as Neeley's B-24, Raunchey, was being hit by flak, one of his wings snagged one of the many barrage balloon cables, which didn't break the cable, but pulled an explosive charge down to the airplane that detonated and blew one wing off, sending the bomber crashing down to the ground, killing Lt.
+John Young, piloting Col. John Kane's lead aircraft, Hail Columbia, attacking their target, White IV, flying in at tree top level in the middle of Flight One, the first wave of the 98th Bomb Group's planes.
+Neeley's B-24, Raunchy, began taking flak hits immediately after his bomb release, as his right wing snagged a barrage balloon cable, which didn't break the cable, but pulled down an attached explosive charge on the cable that detonated and blew, Raunchy's, wing off, sending the bomber crashing down to the ground, killing Lt.
 Neeley and most of his crew, instantly.
-The radio operator and a gunner survived the crash and became POWs in Romania.
-Some of the crew members' remains were never recovered or identified.
-8 KIA - 2 POW.
+Only Neely's radio operator and a gunner survived the crash and became POWs in Romania.
+(2-POW - 8-KIA/MIA ).
+Most of the crew members' remains were not recovered or identified because of the explosion and extensive fire of the crash.
 1 Aug 1943.
 MACR 169

 For his part in the Ploesti mission and for his sacrifice, Lt.
 Neeley was posthumously awarded the Distinguished Flying Cross and the Purple Heart medal.